philc/book-notes/psychology/deep work - cal newport.md

   primary task with a secondary task left unfinished."
 * Cal on being present for his kids after work: "the lack of distraction in my life tones down that background hum of nervous mental energy that seems to increasingly pervade people's daily lives."
-* Human begins are at their best when immersed deeply in something challenging.
+* Human beings are at their best when immersed deeply in something challenging.
   * "A wooden wheel is not noble, but its shaping can be.
 The same applies to knowledge work.
 You don't need a rarified job; you need instead a rarified approach to your work."
 He argues that most knowledge work can be cast as craftsmanship, in that you're applying high levels of skill.